Personal profile

 His subsequent career has focused on access to justice and policy-oriented law reform in which he applies socio-legal, interdisciplinary and comparative methods to explain legal behaviour, with particular reference to civil disputes, professional regulation, rural legal services, legal education/skills and legal technology.
 Apart from the academic study of legal ethics, he has pioneered novel collaborations between law and management studies, and law and geography.

-Kim holds triple UK, Australian and Cypriot (EU) citizenship, with permanent resident status in New Zealand, and brings a global perspective to his research.
-He currently collaborates with Brazilian, Spanish and German researchers and teaches regularly at the University of Cyprus (Research Methodology, Sociology of Law and Legal Ethics) and is working on a new Global Access to Justice Project (Regional Co-ordinator for Oceania, and Thematic Co-ordinator for Professional Legal Ethics and Anthropological/Postcolonial approaches that learn from First Nations Peoples).
+Kim holds multiple Australian, UK, Spanish and Cypriot (EU) citizenships, with permanent resident status in New Zealand, and brings a global perspective to his research.
+He collaborates with Cypriot, Brazilian, Spanish and German researchers and last taught at the University of Cyprus (2019-21).
+He currently contributes to the Global Access to Justice Project (Regional Co-ordinator for Oceania, and Thematic Co-ordinator for Professional Legal Ethics and Anthropological/Postcolonial approaches that learn from First Nations Peoples).

 Expertise related to UN Sustainable Development Goals